erikhyrkas/snakes/training_data/llama-stories_8.md

 Zara's grip on Thane's arm tightened as the truth began to unravel before her like a space station-sized puzzle piece clicking into place.

 She knew what she had to do – take down the Governor, and anyone else who stood in her way.
 It was time for Captain Zara Blackwood to put aside 60 years of caution and become a force to be reckoned with.<end>
-Prompt: Write a story from the perspective of Kaelin-7, a 71-year-old "research participant" trapped on a space station, who makes a desperate attempt to escape after being confined for decades as part of a twisted experiment.<start>Kaelin's joints creaked as he made his way to the ship's control room, the soft hum of the station's life support systems the only sound that accompanied him.
+Write a story from the perspective of Kaelin-7, a 71-year-old "research participant" trapped on a space station, who makes a desperate attempt to escape after being confined for decades as part of a twisted experiment.<start>Kaelin's joints creaked as he made his way to the ship's control room, the soft hum of the station's life support systems the only sound that accompanied him.
 He had always known it was just a matter of time before they came for him.

 Seventy-one years old and still trapped in this metal hellhole.
 The irony wasn't lost on him.
 Just a few short decades ago, humans had been at the forefront of space exploration, pushing the boundaries of what was thought possible.
 Now, he and a handful of fellow "research participants" were nothing more than lab rats, confined to this station as part of some twisted experiment.